geoanalytic/geoanalytic.github.io/_posts/2016-11-21-a-production-ready-web-mapping-toolkit-part-1.md

 # Get Yourself A Droplet From The Digital Ocean

 I'm going to assume that all the work will be done in the cloud.
 If you already have a cloud service you are using, then you may have to adapt some of the commands to work with your service.
 If you don't have a cloud service account, may I suggest [DigitalOcean](https://www.digitalocean.com/)?
-The service is easy to use and low cost and, best of all, if you sign up through [my referral link](https://m.do.co/c/07e7a94179df) you will recieve a $10 credit to get started.
+The service is easy to use and low cost and, best of all, if you sign up through [my referral link](https://m.do.co/c/07e7a94179df) you will receive a $10 credit to get started.
 Since this tutorial will run on the lowest cost server on DO, that will cover you for two months of free experimentation.

 So, you have your Digital Ocean account?
 Great, now;
 1. click on the __Create Droplet__ link